A Diode Voltage Clipper

 Hence, you’ll see the output voltage or +V1 across the output.

-When it comes to the negative input voltage signal, your diode (D1) will stay reverse biased.
+Your diode (D1) will stay reverse-biased regarding the negative input voltage signal.
 Then, the +V1 will last for a while.
 Afterward, the input signal will surpass the +V1.

 Also, the second diode, or D2, will have heavy conduction.
 But this only happens when the input voltage is more than the magnitude of the battery voltage V2.

 So, the output will remain at -V2 during the negative cycle.
-And this applies as long as the -V2 is less than the input signal voltage.
+This applies as long as -V2 is less than the input signal voltage.

 Biased Diode Clipping Circuits